JNR Class EF67: EF67-100

 Five EF67-100s were built from former 6th-batch Class EF65-0 locomotives from 1990 to replace the ageing EF61-200 banking locomotives.
 The EF67-100 fleet was refurbished between 2003 and 2004, and repainted into a revised livery with grey and white lines along the lower body side.
 These locomotives were originally fitted with PS22B scissors-type pantographs, which were replaced with single-arm pantographs on refurbishment, but these were subsequently returned to PS22B scissors-type pantographs.

+EF67 103 and 104 were scrapped in 2016, and 101 and 102 were scrapped in 2020.
+The last EF67 in operation, EF67 105, was withdrawn from regular service in February 2022, and operated a commemorative final-run service on 29 March of that year.

 Conversion details

 The EF67-100s were converted as shown below.